LDAP Authentication/SSO

 .

-To define optional SSL options for ldaps
+To define optoinal SSL options for ldaps

 protocol, SSL must also be supported by the LDAP server.
-Note that the
+Note that the typical port for the LDAP secure connection is 636

 , so AUTH_LDAP_URL